ProxymanApp/atlantis/README.md

 ## Troubleshooting
 ### 1. I could not see any request from Atlantis on Proxyman app?
-For some reasons, Bonjour service might not be able to find Proxyman app if you're in a company network.
+For some reason, Bonjour service might not be able to find Proxyman app if you're in a company network.

-Please try to plugin your iPhone to your Macbook and try again.
-Bonjour services can discovert by using UBS Cables.
+Please try to plugin your iOS Devices to your Macbook and try again.
+Bonjour services can discover by using a USB Cable.

 ## Credit
 - FLEX and maintainer team: https://github.com/FLEXTool/FLEX